Kwinda534/test.exe/README.md

 # test.exe
-it,s skid malware (no malware it,s idk)
+it,s skid malware (not malware it,s idk)